-Twice during the semester you will be required to create a logline for a film (you can find a further explanation of this in Chapter One and Two of "The Lean Forward Moment,") but don't worry, we'll talk about what this means when the assignment is given out.
+Three times during the semester you will be required to create a logline for a film (you can find a further explanation of this in Chapter One and Two of "The Lean Forward Moment,") but don't worry, we'll talk about what this means when the assignment is given out.
 You will be expected to hand in this logline at the beginning of the following class.

-You will be able to attend the Lab taught by Reine-Claire Dousarkissian in SCA B148 in the basement Post Production area on Thursday nights, from 7pm until 10pm.
-At some point during the semester you may be strongly encouraged to attend the Premiere Pro tutorial taught that evening is you can.
+You will be required to attend the Lab taught by Reine-Claire Dousarkissian in SCA B148 in the basement Post Production area on Thursday nights, from 7pm until 10pm.
+At some point during the semester you will switch over to tutorials on Premiere Pro as well.
 While there you will learn the techniques that good editors and assistant editors need to know about the editing process, and be able to ask questions that arise during the editing of your own scenes.
 Attendance will be taken there and passed along to me.
 In order to help gauge the class level, you will be given a short assessment during the first week of class.
 You will not be graded on this.